kmilodenisglez/cc-trackbasic-go/INSTALL.md

 package that gets installed to each peer.
 Only the configuration and metadata information needs to be included in the package.
 Since the packaging is trivial, we can manually create the chaincode package.

-Open a new terminal and navigate to the `cc-template-go` directory.
+Open a new terminal and navigate to the `cc-trackdemo-go` directory.
 ```
-cd cc-template-go
+cd cc-trackdemo-go
 ```

 First, create a `code.tar.gz` archive containing the `connection.json` file: